So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 This is the only way I roll as a rule, always wanting to “improve” on the original anyway.

-My to hack list;
+My “to hack” list;

 Trouble Shooters (a D100 game) to SW.
 The D100 version is good, but a SW version would have more character “squishiness”.
+This is a rare case when D100 tries to do SW, so a reverse makes sense.

 Iron Heroes (a DnD 3.5 hack) to SW with Kev Crosley art.
+Most of what IH was about is in the wheel house of SW anyway.

 Something with street level super heroes, possibly Marvel in SW and Batman in D100 (Destined).

-A Malifaux style weird west game.
+A Malifaux style weird west game (with above).

 *interesting to see the difference.